mwszekely/preact-prop-helpers/README.md

 * `useRandomIdProps`, which modifies a set of properties to use `randomId` (below) if no `id` is provided (i.e. it's `null` or `undefined`)
 * `useReferencedIdProps`, which modifies a set of properties to use `randomId` for whatever property you specifiy (if it's not provided).
 Use this to, e.g., set one element's `id` and another's `for` to be the same. `aria-labelledby` and such are also good candidates.
 * `randomId`, which is the randomly-generated ID that will be used if none is provided.
 Not useful unless you need to handle the ID logic yourself or just need to know what it is for some other purpose.

+## `useSortableChildren`

+This hook allows a component to easily re-order its children while keeping their identities consistent.
+Useful primarily for e.g. having sortable lists of things.

+Note that while `useChildManager` is generally a great choice for manipulating descendant children, it cannot be used here because children cannot manipulate their own `key`s, which is how `useSortableChildren` works.
+Because of this, a component that uses this hook is only able to sort its **immediate descendants**, as it directly modifies those children's props.

 ## `useFocusTrap`